kritijain2269/Angular-Search-User-App/README.md

 - Modularity for making the code more scalabale and maintainable.
 - Lazy Loading is used to load the module only when user interacts with it.
 - Interceptors for showing loader while fethcing response from HTTP request.
-- Resolvers is used so that any route will only be displayed to the user when all the data has    been loaded.
+- Resolver is used so that any route will only be displayed to the user when all the data has    been loaded.
 - Bootstrap for enhanced user experience and to make application responsive.

 ## Development server